-Our tours don’t include flights or insurance but we highly recommend you book travel insurance for your Camino de Santiago trip.
+Our tours don’t include flights or Travel Insurance but we highly recommend you book travel insurance for your Camino de Santiago trip.

-It is essential to purchase the right travel insurance when you are traveling overseas.
-Travel insurance will help you to minimize the financial risks in case of illness, accidents, theft, lost luggage and emergencies when you are traveling.
+It is essential to purchasing the right travel insurance when you are travelling overseas.
+Travel insurance will help you to minimize the financial risks in case of illness, accidents, theft, lost luggage and emergencies when you are travelling.

 Emergency medical care abroad, personal accident, out-patient medical expenses, repatriation (Sometimes).

-When things go wrong with your travel plans: If the trip is canceled, if you miss your departure, if there’s any travel delay, if you lose your luggage, travel home care.
+When things go wrong with your travel plans: If the trip is cancelled, if you miss your departure if there’s any travel delay if you lose your luggage, travel home care.

 Losing money, passport and other important items: including lost passport expenses, lost money, cover personal liability, legal expenses.

-Depending on where you are traveling from your health insurance may not include travel medical insurance cover.
-Be sure to check with your provider before your travel abroad.
+Depending on where you are travelling from your health insurance may not include travel medical insurance cover.
+Be sure to check with your provider before you travel abroad.
 Remember if you have any medical conditions such as allergies talk to your doctor well in advance of your trip.

 All of CaminoWays.com clients can get a free travel insurance quotation from WorldNomads: